Protecting your business data is tougher because data is everywhere – cloud applications, dropbox, your reporting

 At ClicData, our business is data and we frequently get asked what data security measures we have in place that can be used to safeguard against unauthorized access.
 Some of the measures we make available to our customers are not unique to our platform, in fact, they are used by many different cloud platforms for both consumer and business-to-business use.

-Here are five features that you should use to prevent any unauthorized access to your company data.
+Here are five ways to prevent any unauthorized access to your company data.xx